tartakynov/k8s-playground/README.md

 ### Update the configs
 Changelog
-- don't lookup the app image in the remote Docker registry, it is built locally
+- don't lookup the webapp's image in the remote Docker registry, it is built locally
 - add db service to expose MySQL to other pods in the cluster
 - add ingress resource
 - set phpMyAdmin absolute URL to `http://kubernetes.docker.internal/pma/`, otherwise it does not include the prefix (`pma/`) when redirecting to pages